yiningfan1993/platform-docs-Mapping-Entry/source/OrderList.rst

     * Catetitles are categorized into 3 different Categories:
         * **Raster**: include DSM and orthomosaic data generated through production pipeline
         * **2D Landcover**: includes building, road, manmade and natural landcover features; height attribute can be selected to construct 3D landcover data
-        * **Advanced Transportation**: includes different types of transportation related centerlines, road marking, signs and other transportation features that can be used for guiding and navigation
+        * **Advanced Transportation**: includes different types of transportation related centerlines, polygons, points and other transportation features that can be used for guiding and navigation
+        * **Non-Standard**: features that are not derived through modeling.
+Features have neem categorized into centerlines, road lines, polygons, and signs.

+            * users can also define new categories by clicking on :guilabel:`+ Add Category` button.
+In the pop-up window, category name, geometry tyoe, definition, image example, and annotate rules are required to create this new category.

     * For definition of each Catetitle, please refer to Glossary for more details.